varshavarsh123/linear-integrated-circuits-/Differential amplifier.md

 In the data sheet of ltspice the treshold voltage mentioned as 0.366v but while doing dc analysis the treshold voltage is changed to 0.489v thi is due to body effect.

+Also we have to verify that the transistor is working in saturation region, this can be done by checking that whether VGD is greater than or lesser that Vt

+For VGD=VG-VD=1.6-1.70

+VGD = -0.10 , but Vt=0.489V

+Hence VGD<Vt; therefore mosfets are in saturation region.

 The give Vicm is 1.6 v let change it by increasing 1v and let observe the changes

 ![1000039985](https://github.com/user-attachments/assets/81bbf5d4-b481-4a21-96ee-4965a1fcad2e)